dwhieb/dissertation/README.md

 6. [quantitative analysis](#stage-6-quantitative-analysis)
 7. qualitative analysis

+There are not always clear boundaries between each stage (for example, a data selection step occurs at several places), but the above steps nonetheless provide a useful overview of the process.

-This readme documents that process from [Stage 3: Data Collection](#stage-3-data-collection) through [Stage 6: Data Description & Analysis](#stage-6-data-description--analysis).
-Discussion of the theoretical prerequisites and qualitative analysis of the data may be found in my dissertation document, downloadable [here][dissertation].
+This readme documents the technical steps relating to [data collection](#stage-3-data-collection), [data preparation](#stage-4-data-preparation), and [quantitative analysis](#stage-6-quantitative-analysis).
+Discussion of the theoretical prerequisites, data coding, and qualitative analysis of the data may be found in my dissertation document, downloadable [here][dissertation].

 ### Technical Prerequisites